verrazzano/docs/content/en/docs/applications/kubernetes/_index.md

 {{< /clipboard >}}

 Most Kubernetes resources can also be embedded as a Trait within an ApplicationConfiguration.
-The following sample shows how an Ingress can be embedded as a Trait within an ApplicationConfiguration.
+The following sample shows how an Ingress can be embedded as a trait within an ApplicationConfiguration.
 The `oam-kubernetes-runtime` operator will process the ApplicationConfiguration and extract the Ingress to a separate resource during deployment.
 In the following sample, note that the Ingress is the Kubernetes Ingress, not the IngressTrait provided by Verrazzano.
 {{< clipboard >}}